ericsonga/APCSAReview/_sources/Tests/test5nt.rst

    :prefix: 12-6-
    :start: 1

-Exam 5 for the AP CS A Exam (not timed)
+Exam 5 for the AP CSA Exam (not timed)
 ----------------------------------------

-The following problems are similar to what you might see on the AP CS A exam.
+The following problems are similar to what you might see on the AP CSA exam.
 Please answer each to the best of your ability.

 .. mchoice:: qtnt5_1
    :answer_a: I only